-The Student Activity Fund (SAF) is derived from the student activity fee paid by each student taking classes on the Mies, Rice, and Moffett campuses.
-The SAF exists to support and enhance life on campus through events and providing other resources specifically geared toward the student experience at Illinois Tech.
-The Finance Board, an arm of the Student Government Association (SGA), is charged with reviewing allocations and working with staff to distribute money in a manner that is complementary to the mission of the fund.
+The Student Activities Fund (SAF) is derived from the student activity fee paid by each student taking classes on the Mies, Rice, and Moffett campuses.
+The SAF exists to support the operations and programming efforts of student organizations.
+Finance Board, an appointed committee of SGA, is charged with allocating and distributing money in the SAF among student organizations.
+OSL oversees final decisions on funding choice made by Finance Board.
+Any recognized and registered organization may apply to Finance Board for financial support.
+Any programs, property, equipment, and supplies purchased through the SAF must be accessible and available to all students.
+All materials purchased by the SAF are property of the university.
+Throughout the year, Finance Board conducts workshops to help organizations understand the policies and procedures for receiving funding from the SAF.
+Recognized organizations in good standing may apply for and receive funding (twice a year) according to Finance Board Guidelines, which can be found under the Finance Board tab at sga.iit.edu.

-The Office of Student Life is responsible for final decisions recommended by the Finance Board members.
-Recognized and registered student organizations must be in good standing to be eligible to apply for financial support through the SAF.
-All purchases through the SAF must support the enhancement of the campus experience, be in line with the mission of the student organization, be accessible and available to Illinois Tech students, and may be considered property of the university (i.e. materials for projects and other capital items).

-Throughout the year, the Finance Board conducts workshops to help organizations understand the policies and procedures for receiving funding.
-More information about the SAF can be found under the Finance Board tab at http://sga.iit.edu/.